l0k1/superhappyfunbubbletime/README.md

 ###Building
 I use RGBDS.
 I don't plan on porting it to WLA.
-Clone the directory, and then do a normal RGBDS build including all the files.

 Dependencies are RGBDS and make.

 To make:

 cd ./superhappyfunbubbletime/
 make